Perkedel/CVR_Stuffings/README.md

 - Grevor: Wow, is this efficient?
 - Malore: We're trying to find ways.
 It'll be journey.
 - Grevor: Okay..
-- Malore: You know, you buy alot of stuffs from us. stores you buy from happens many of them to be here.
+- Malore: You know, you buy alot of stuffs from us. stores you buy from, happens many of them to be here.
 - Grevor: Wait. most here?
 - Malore: Yes!
 Your name's known far and wide.
 You wanna visit our tenants, go ahead show yourself next time you be here.
+You're the hero, out of thousands of 'em.
 - Grevor: Wow. ..
 I am famous haha..! 🤣
+- Malore: Yep.
 - .
 - .
 - don't foget Nubir Fongyeul! assistant during Wakturia days, before.